 Adenocarcinoma of the stomach often begins at a site where the stomach lining is inflamed.
-Infection with the bacterium Helicobacter pylori is the cause of most stomach cancer.
+Helicobacter pylori infection is the cause of most stomach cancer.
 People who have certain gene mutations are also at risk.

 Stomach polyps may become cancerous (malignant) and are thus removed.
 Adenocarcinoma of the stomach is particularly likely to develop if the polyps consist of glandular cells, if the polyps are larger than ¾ inch (2 centimeters), or if several polyps exist.

 Certain dietary factors were once thought to play a role in the development of adenocarcinoma of the stomach.
 These factors included a high intake of salt, a high intake of carbohydrates, a high intake of preservatives called nitrates (often present in smoked foods), and a low intake of fruit and green leafy vegetables.
 However, none of these factors has proved to be a cause.